 Since then a lot of his previous behavioural and physiological changes made sense - the tremors, the challenges with social integration, special interests and obsessions, and closer to the diagnosis he was sleeping everywhere - in the courts, during loud concerts and even mornings where there were important meetings.

 This diagnosis kicked off a series of unfortunate events: a six hour awake craniotony in October 2017; a recurrence of the tumour in 2018; another eight hour awake craniotomy in 2020 during the middle of the Covid19 pandemic; and a very-long drawn recovery during chemotherapy and radiotherapy.
-During the three year period his symptoms got worse, including social thoughts and focal seizures that would leave him in a state of emotional imbalance impacting work and relationships.
+During the three year period his symptoms got worse, including intrusive thoughts and focal seizures that would leave him in a state of emotional imbalance impacting work and relationships.
 Despite this tumultuous time Yasser wrote and published a book on Jinnah, Pakistans founding father with PanMcMillan.
 He also sat for his Bar Standards Board exam and qualified to become a barrister, a dream that he pursued for his admiration of Jinnah.

 How Yasser and I are coping now: